ansys/DevRelDocs/2024R1/acp_24R1_md/classes_solution.md

 #### *property* use_felyx_to_compute_pp_results

 True if the stresses and strains are to be computed by felyx.
-If the stresses and strains are read from rst file, nothing is computed.
+If the stresses and strains are read from .rst file, nothing is computed.

 #### *property* use_solid_results

-Allows to visualize the post-processing results of layered solid models on the ‘Layered Solid Reference Surface’.
+Allows to visualize the postprocessing results of layered solid models on the ‘Layered Solid Reference Surface’.

 ## [`EnvelopeSolution`](#compolyx.EnvelopeSolution)